-The Symphony Orchestra combines the most advanced fifty instrumentalists in the School to embark upon some of the most challenging orchestral pieces in the repertoire.
+The Symphony Orchestra combines the most advanced fifty instrumentalists in The Ogston Music School to embark upon some of the most challenging orchestral pieces in the repertoire.

 upils at the School gain a very broad picture of orchestral music from all periods: whether it be a baroque concerto grosso, a classical symphony, a Romantic tone poem, or a more modern work.
 Recent school concerts have included a heavyweight classical programme including Beethoven Symphony no 3, a programme of dance movements including Borodin’s Polovstian Dances and Tchaikovsky’s Nutcracker Suite no 1, and a French-inspired programme with works by Ravel and Debussy.